 - 1. Turn the Awning Power switch ON. - 2.
-Use the Patio Awning switch to extend or retract the awning as desired. - 3.
-Set the Awning Sensitivity switch to the level desired.
+Use the Patio Awning switch to extend or retract the awning as desired.

 Power Switch

 - Power ON The On position activates the Patio Awning switch and the Auto-Retract system as well as provides power to the awning. - Power OFF The Off position shuts down the system.
 The awning cannot be extended or retracted in this mode.
 The Auto-Retract system is also disabled.